 No, it does not and Moz pointed this out in an extremely honest and detailed piece on xml sitemaps they wrote.
 What a sitemap does is let Google see you have content, rank the content using their algorithm and decide if the content should be included on Google and how valuable it is.
 The reason this is so important is that serious companies will be writing content that is of value every single day and expect their sitemap to help Google find it quickly instead of having to manually go to Google Webmasters and enter each link manually.

-Prove it is Yoast Causing this!
+Prove SEO Software Is Causing this!

 When we turn on our program airtight security the no-index header created by Yoasts sitemaps are removed.